Results.

 10 October 2014

-Preliminary-inquiry substitution of manslaughter with murder under the wrong statute, without hearing accused, was void and amounted to abuse of process.
+Substituting manslaughter to murder at preliminary inquiry without hearing was unlawful and amounted to abuse of process.

 10 October 2014